 However, porosity can have complex effects on thermal properties of the material and such aspects are studied extensively by assuming simplified hypothesis.

-By assuming heat flow to be unidirectional, pore distribution equal in all directions and thermal properties homogeneous, Im and Kobayashi proposed a linear equation linking the thermal conductivity of powder material to the base bulk material (Eq.
-21).
+By assuming heat flow to be unidirectional, pore distribution equal in all directions and thermal properties homogeneous, Im and Kobayashi proposed a linear equation linking the thermal conductivity of powder material to the base bulk material (Equation 21).

 Here, kR is the apparent thermal conductivity depending on both the volume fraction of pores and the thermal conductivity ratio between bulk material and air inside cavities; kb is thermal conductivity of the base bulk material; kv is thermal conductivity of the pores and P is the porosity of the volume fraction of voids.
 By introducing the apparent density pR of porous material as well as its specific heat, cR it is possible to obtain the internal energy change relation (Eq.
 22)